Is Paul Mampilly a scam, a fake or a fraud? That's the question I'll try my best to address in this post.

-His raving fans say that Paul is a professional who’s skills and experience has helped them become financial free.
+His raving fans say Paul is a professional whose skills and experience have helped them become financially free.

-Some people say Paul doesn’t knwo what he’s talking about and uses too much hype to promote his newsletter.
+Some people say Paul doesn't know what he's talking about and uses too much hype to promote his newsletter.

 Paul's worst critics accuse him of making more money off of his subscribers than he ever made trading stocks.

 In my opinion, Paul seems like a genuine and legit guy with a proven track record, but I agree he should tone down the salesy promotions.